Atom-Atharva/react-tube/README.md

 -   **Search Functionality:** Users can search for specific videos using the search bar, with the results dynamically updating as they type.

--   **User Authentication:** ReactTube includes user authentication features, allowing users to create accounts, log in, and personalize their experience.

 -   **Like and Comment:** Registered users can like videos and leave comments, fostering community engagement.

--   **Subscription System:** Users can subscribe to channels and receive updates on new videos uploaded by their subscribed channels.

 ## Technologies Used